mlhartme/stool/main/documentation.md

 #### Description

 Removes the stage, i.e. deletes the stage directory and the backstage directory and changes the current directory to the parent of the stage directory.
+If that stage has ever been started, the corresponding docker images is removed.

 Reports an error if the stage is up.
 In this case, stop the stage first or invoke with `-autostop`.